The results are in and the decision is unanimous: sun exposure.

 However, having a youthful, less wrinkly appearance is universally sought so it’s strange that it’s not better known that up to 90% of premature skin aging is due to repeated exposure to sunlight.
 Whether you have four or five carrots with your lunch today is not going to move the needle.

 Having a tan is often portrayed as being healthy, it is anything but.
-Tanned skin is sign of irreparable skin damage.
+Tanned skin is a sign of irreparable skin damage.

 The effects of the sun are cumulative, so whilst you can’t do anything about what has already happened you can prevent further damage by taking simple corrective and cost-effective measures.